home-assistant/home-assistant.io/source/_components/binary_sensor.rfxtrx.markdown

   - Chuango PIR-700.

 - Door / window sensors:
   - Kerui D026 door / window sensor: can trigger on "open" and "close".
-Has a temper switch.
+Has a tamper switch.
   - Nexa LMST-606 Magnetic contact switch.